dani007200964/Viking-Skull-Lamp/.github/ISSUE_TEMPLATE/documentation_problem.md

 2. The problem is on section '...'
 3. In the documentation there is '...' instead of '...'
 4. '...' is missing from '...'
+5. I don't understand this step or section: '...'

 **Screenshots**
 If applicable, add screenshots to help explain your problem.